-- A. The school district recognizes that students and employees have the right to express themselves on school property.
-This protection includes the right to distribute, at a reasonable time and place and in a reasonable manner, nonschool-sponsored material. - B. To protect First Amendment rights, while at the same time preserving the integrity of the educational objectives and responsibilities of the school district, the school board adopts the following regulations and procedures regarding distribution of nonschool-sponsored material on school property and at school activities.
+- A. The education district recognizes that students and employees have the right to express themselves on school property.
+This protection includes the right to distribute, at a reasonable time and place and in a reasonable manner, nonschool-sponsored material. - B. To protect First Amendment rights, while at the same time preserving the integrity of the educational objectives and responsibilities of the education district, the governing board adopts the following regulations and procedures regarding distribution of nonschool-sponsored material on school property and at school activities.